What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Point of sale software is a cash register, but smarter.
 It’s the focal point of your checkout, allowing you to ring up sales, process returns, and tally your daily revenue – just like a cash register.
 But, that’s where the similarities end.
 POS software does more, much more.

-When it comes to a POS system, the software is really the driving force behind providing you with the right functionality and features to run your business.
+When it comes to a POS system, the software is the driving force behind providing you with the right functionality and features to run your business.
 If we were talking in terms of vehicles, the software would be the engine.
 Without a working engine to make the car go and power all the other parts, you just have a useless heap of metal – aka POS hardware, but more on that next.

 POS Software for My Business: What to Look For?

 When it comes to choosing the right POS software for your small business, you don’t have to buy the most expensive one or the most popular one, you just have to buy the one that works best for your unique business.
 All businesses are going to operate a little differently than the next, even within the same industry.
-Therefore, what might work for your restaurant or retail shop won’t work for the one down the street.
+Therefore, what might work for your restaurant or retail shop won’t work for the restaurant or store down the street.

 We LOVE our new ShopKeep POS system!
 After 9 years with an ok but antiquated POS system, we researched everything (literally) that is out there – for several weeks (months) to find a system that would meet our list of 22 requirements (somewhat quirky needs for a unique business model).
 ShopKeep was the only one that fulfilled virtually every requirement! – Carole, In-Tea